gvisoc/linux-setup/CONTRIB.md

 ## Acceptance Criteria
 The review process should include creating a Virtual Machine with virtualbox and running the scripts from a fresh installation.
 The criteria to be accepted would be no errors in such a run.

 All packages or tarballs, zips, etc., should be signed or their signatures / hashes / checksums checked accordingly.
+PPAs hosted in https://launchpad.net will fall into this category (i.e., accepted) as, although they might be unnofficial / unsupported, they have signing keys.

 This obviously excludes any hardware-specific scripts that I wouldn't be able to reproduce (e.g., for non-Thinkpad laptops).